Kitware/ParaView/Plugins/pvNVIDIAIndeX/README.txt

 # Features and Licensing
 #-------------------------------------------------------------------------------

-The NVIDIA IndeX for ParaView Plugin comes with a free workstation license that enables utilizing the capabilities of a single NVIDIA GPU.
+The NVIDIA IndeX for ParaView Plugin comes with a free evaluation license that enables all features for a limited time, including full scalability to run on multiple NVIDIA GPUs and on a cluster of GPU hosts.
+The software will continue to run after the evaluation period, but with multi-GPU features disabled.

-If you want to use NVIDIA IndeX on a cluster of multiple hosts and/or with multiple NVIDIA GPUs, then please contact NVIDIA for the appropriate licensing: nvidia-index@nvidia.com.
+For licensing requests, please contact nvidia-index@nvidia.com.

 # Features
 ----------